godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

-= 1.0.10, November XX, 2018 =
+= 1.0.10, December XX, 2018 =
 New: Add ability to transform Image blocks to Block Gallery blocks
+New: Load frontend assets only on pages that need them
+New: Hide the GalleryUpload component if not selected
-New: Add prefix transforms using each blocks' name
+New: Add ":" prefix transforms using each blocks' name.
-	- i.e. type "!masonry", followed by a trailing space, in the paragraph block to launch the Masonry block
+     i.e. type ":masonry", followed by a trailing space, in a paragraph block to launch the Masonry block
-Tweak: Hide the GalleryUpload component if not selected [Carousel]
+Tweak: Hide the GalleryUpload component if not selected

 = 1.0.9, November 26, 2018 =
 Tweak: Use better specificity for figcaption margins